One of the pleasures of maintaining this website is that I meet people from all over the world with similar collecting interest.

 The maker is Yoyasu, abbreviated without vowels to “Y.Y.S.” in the centre section between the drivers, along with the wording “Made in Japan”.
 Additionally it is trademarked “YO” within a Cherry Blossom flower, and the cast key head has “Y” and “O” embossed on either side.
 So much branding in fact, there was no room left for the toy’s name.

-The final photo in this sequence is a variant from the Kitahara Collection, where the maker is lithographed as “I.S.” in the centre section rather than “Y.Y.S.”.
+Below is a variant from the Kitahara Collection, where the maker is lithographed as “I.S.” in the centre section rather than “Y.Y.S.”.
 The significance of this is not known.

 Additional Examples of Lehmann Copies